 CV, email, newsletter, instagram

-Sunset Seduction, 2024, US.
-45-minute film (color, sound, audio description, open captioning) with artist contract and extended discussion.
+Sunset Seduction, 2024-ongoing, US.
+45-minute video (color, sound, audio description, open captioning) with artist contract and extended discussion.

 Sunset Seduction stars a liberal philanthropist yearning for his next fling with radical politics.
 Made as the Palestine solidarity movement escalated in 2024, the work unfolds in essayistic fragments considering ideas of freedom, violence, and the seductive capture of revolutionary ideology.
 Sunset Seduction is an evolving project centered on a 45-minute film alongside site-specific contracts and discussions, together aiming to materialize the particular responsibilities of cultural workers in the global north.

 Mission Drift, 2023, US.
-13-minute video (b/w, sound) with extended discussion.
-Audio description and open captioning.
+13-minute video (b/w, sound, audio description, open captioning) with extended audience discussion.

 Mission Drift follows a nonprofit art gallery worker who tries to stay afloat when a horny sadomasochistic philanthropist infiltrates the organization.
 The work surveys insufficiencies across commercial, nonprofit, academic, and DIY institutions, its tragic narrative taking aim at the seductive nature of contemporary philanthropy, pointing toward the need to constantly reinvent strategies against mechanisms of capture.
 The medium of Mission Drift is described as “video and discussion:” the work may only be publicly presented if it is followed by a robust audience discussion on the issues at hand.